-In the four examples above, the extensions would need to meet the relevant criteria for side and rear extensions ie:
+In the two examples above, the extensions would need to meet the relevant criteria for side and rear extensions i.e.:

-(i) the extension must extend no more than 3 metres beyond the rear wall;

-- (ii) that part of the extension that extends beyond the side wall can only be a single storey and cannot exceed 4 metres in height; - (iii) the width of that part of the extension that is beyond the side wall cannot exceed more half the width of the house (measured at its widest point).
+- (i) the extension must extend no more than three metres beyond the rear wall - (ii) it can only be a single storey and cannot exceed four metres in height - (iii) the width of that part of the extension cannot exceed more half the width of the house (measured at its widest point).

-The following example, however, would not be permitted development:

-Although in this example, the extension only extends 3 metres beyond the rear wall, that part that extends beyond a side wall has a width of more than half the width of the original house.
+The following examples, however, would not be permitted development.
+In each case, the extension extends beyond a side wall and is more than half the width of the original house.
 An application for planning permission would therefore be required.